anaclumos/extracranial/posts/2022-11-23-dynamic-island/en.md

 </figcaption>
 </figure>

-Dynamic Island perfectly satisfied my desire for a technical hurdle, so I planned to implement it with Web technologies.
+The Dynamic Island perfectly satisfied my desire for a technical hurdle, so I planned to implement it with Web technologies.
-I also checked out different copies of Dynamic Island for Android products, which all had awkward animation curves, further getting me interested in learning such details.
+I also checked out different copies of the Dynamic Island for Android products, which all had awkward animation curves, further getting me interested in learning such details.